geopandas/geopandas/doc/source/docs/user_guide/projections.rst

 Some CRS definitions include a *"towgs84" clause*, which can give problems in recognizing the actual CRS.

-For example, both the proj4 and WKT representation for EPSG:31370 (the local projection used in Belgium) as can be found at `https://spatialreference.org/ref/epsg/31370/ <https://spatialreference.org/ref/epsg/31370/>`__ include this.
+For example, both the proj4 and WKT representations for EPSG:31370 (the local projection used in Belgium) as can be found at `EPSG:31370 <https://spatialreference.org/ref/epsg/31370/>`__ include this clause.
 When taking one of those definitions from that site, and creating a CRS object:

 .. code-block:: python